FlorianPall/GraphWithLLM/README.md

   1. Folder `Modules` - Contains the Modules in pdf format.
 - For the AI:
   1. Folder `Prompts` - Contains the Prompts for the AI.
+- For the config:
+    1. `general.yml` - Contains the configuration for the program.
+You can add your own configuration in this folder.

 ## LLM_Angaben.yml
 ```yaml